keryell/BitWizard_SPI_relay/README.rst

 There is a small demo in ``examples/main.cpp``.

+The controling daemon uses also some Boost libraries you can get by install installing the ``libboost-all-dev`` package for example.

 To compile it and run it: ::

   cd examples
   make
   ./main

+and it will animate the relays for a few seconds.

 Related links